 The Motorola One Action is crafted from polycarbonate all around, though the plastic does a decent job masquerading as glass when you hold the device in your hand.
 There’s a fingerprint sensor on the back, and the phone will be offered in three colors: Denim Blue, Pearl White and — outside of North America only — Aqua Teal.

 Inside the phone beats not one of Qualcomm’s chipsets, but a Samsung-sourced Exynos 9609 CPU.
 This silicon is comparable in power to the Exynos 9610 in the recently-released Galaxy A50, and likely just shy of the Pixel 3a’s Snapdragon 670 in terms of raw grunt.
 That chip is mated to 4GB of RAM, and Motorola has generously included a whopping 128GB of storage onboard.
 The latter can be expanded by up to another 512GB with the use of a microSD card.

-While the Motorola One Action will ship with Android 9 Pie, Motorola has decided to forgo Android One software for the North American configuration.
+While the Motorola One Action ships with Android 9 Pie, Motorola has decided to forgo Android One software for the North American configuration.
 (The device Motorola supplied us to photograph was a European model, which is why it has an Android One logo on the back.)
-For this reason, the phone will only see one major software update during its lifespan, to Android Q, likely sometime next year.
+For this reason, the phone will only see one major software update during its lifespan, to Android 10, likely sometime in 2020.
 It also probably won’t receive security updates on the same monthly basis as Android One devices do.